Our Team

 Kim Johnston

-Kim leads P&C’s conflict prevention efforts in the High Divide of Southwest Montana.
 Prior to joining P&C Kim was a bear management technician with Montana Fish, Wildlife, & Parks.
-Before FWP, Kim worked for the Grizzly & Wolf Discovery Center in West Yellowstone, MT.
+Before FWP, Kim worked for the Grizzly and Wolf Discovery Center in West Yellowstone, MT.
 Kim has traveled to Alaska, South America, and South Africa to understand how people in different regions coexist with carnivores.
 Born in Whitefish, MT, Kim earned a B.S. from Montana State University in Wildlife Management.

 Rosie Costain

 Rosie has a background in journalism and environmental studies, with an M.S. in Conservation Leadership from Colorado State University.
 While winding through the communications and conservation fields, she worked for Montana Public Radio and NGOs focused on watersheds and collaboration.
 To stay connected with her passion for wildlife, she spent time volunteering at a wildlife rehab center in Montana.
 It propelled her to work at another in Bulgaria as a part of her graduate studies, helping reintroduce endangered raptors to the landscape.
-Originally from Helena, MT, Rosie resides in Bozeman.
+Rosie lives in Helena, MT.

 Sarah DeOpsomer